What Is SaaS Product Management?

 Identifying in-demand keywords/search queries and investing in curating long and informative content that interested readers can ‘find’ through search engines and social media searches is the most common approach.

 Another approach, which requires shorter content but more speed is news-worthy content, where demand in the domain of the product needs to be identified regularly tapped into while the topic lasts in the news cycle.

 Feedback Driven Feature Updates/Additions

-One of the best strategies to plan product updates, is to identify and prioritize them based on customer feedback.
-This way, not only are you satisfying an existing customer and giving them more reason to stick with your product, you are adding an update not based on intuition, but verification from a market user and a customer.
+One of the best strategies for planning product updates is identifying and prioritizing them based on customer feedback.
+This way, not only are you satisfying an existing customer and giving them more reason to stick with your product, you are adding an update not based on intuition but verification from a market user and a customer.